fischertechnik/txt_demo_c_online/README.md

   Limited the TA size to master + 1 slave, this because the TXT can only work with 1 slave.

 > I2C communication is not implemented yet because the protocol for send and responds the I2C communication is not available.

+- 2021-02-13 [CvL]

+> The issue with the I2C and the SLI in the online mode was already addressed but was difficult to find, A note has been added.

 - 2019-10-13 [CvL]